 To get back into the park, return to the Rio Grande, cross the river by rowboat, and go through the Port of Entry.
 Your passport will be scanned and then you will be on your way.

-From November 2 through April 30, the Port of Entry is open Wednesday through Sunday 9 am to 4 pm.
-From May 1 to November 1, the Port of Entry is open Friday through Monday from 9 am to 4 pm.
-Get updated hours on the national park service website.
+The Port of Entry is open Friday through Monday from 9 am to 4 pm.
+Get updated hours on the National Park Service website.

 Planning Your Visit: This will take about 4 hours of your time, if you do a little shopping and have lunch in town.
 The shops and restaurants accept US dollars and it is helpful to have small bills.
 Confirm the closing time of the Port of Entry so you know when you must cross back to the US side of the Rio Grande.